Testing the effectiveness of unconventional monetary policy in Japan and the United States: Introduction

-We identify the dynamic effects of conventional and unconventional policies by combining the identifying power of the ELB with additional sign restrictions on impulse responses to a monetary policy shock \`a la \cite{Uhlig2005}.
-The ELB enables partial identification of the impulses responses to a monetary policy shock, as shown in \cite{Mavroeidis2019}.
-This is because a change in the behaviour of the economy across ELB and non-ELB regimes is informative about the relative impact of conventional and unconventional policy.
-The identified set based only on the ELB turns out to be fairly wide, so we use the insights from our DSGE model to impose the following theoretically-congruous sign restrictions that were used in \cite{DebortoliGaliGambetti2019}: a negative monetary policy shock should have a nonnegative effect on inflation and output and a nonpositive effect on the policy rate over the first four quarters.
-These sign restrictions markedly sharpen the identified set of impulse responses.
-We find that the effects of monetary policy on inflation and output on impact (i.e., within the quarter) declined when the economy entered an ELB regime: they dropped by more than 20\% in the U.S., and more than 50\% in Japan, relative to conventional policy.
-However, the cumulative effects of policy exhibited the opposite pattern one and two years ahead: they appear to have been stronger during ELB regimes relative to non-ELB regimes, except for the response of output gap in the U.S., which remained weaker.
+We find that the effects of monetary policy on inflation and output on impact (i.e., within one quarter) declined when the economy entered an ELB regime: they dropped by more than $15$ percent in the U.S., and more than $50$ percent in Japan, relative to conventional policy.
+However, the cumulative effects of monetary policy exhibited the opposite pattern one and two years ahead: they appear to have been stronger during an ELB regime relative to a non-ELB regime, except for the response of output gap in the U.S., which remained weaker.
 Therefore, UMP seems to have had a delayed but stronger effect than conventional policy on inflation in the U.S., and on both inflation and output in Japan.
 Thus, we conclusively reject the hypothesis that the ELB has been empirically irrelevant in both countries, and find that responses of inflation and output to UMP have been different across time and across countries.